restorando/cornelius/index.md

 Be careful with the month argument you pass since the `Date` object considers January as month 0.

-## Methods

-The only method that an instance of **Cornelius** exposes is the `draw` method, that takes 2 required parameters.

 ## Data Format

-The first parameter the `draw` method takes is as an array of arrays whose values will be mapped to the cohort table cells in the same order as provided.
+The `cohort` property must be an array of arrays whose values will be mapped to the cohort table cells in the same order as provided.
 Given the distinctive triangle shape of the chart, each array should either have a value less than the previous one, or it should be filled with `null`, `undefined`, or `false` values.

-## Container

-The second parameter it takes is a DOM element, where the table will be inserted as a child element.

 # Options